formerly-a-trickster/midas/README.md

 Midas is a small programming language, currently in development, with no formal specification and only experimental implementations.

-Midas code can be run by a prototype tree walk interpreter written in Java, while the proper interpreter will be implemented in C.
+Midas code can be run by a prototype tree walk interpreter written in Python, while the proper interpreter will be implemented in C.

 ## Features